Suakin: Medieval

 The collapse of the Abbasids and growth of Fatimid Egypt changed this and Al-Qusayr and Aydhab became important emporia, trading with India and ferrying African pilgrims to Mecca.
 Suakin was first mentioned by name in the 10th century by al-Hamdani, who says it was already an ancient town.
 At that time, Suakin was a small Beja settlement, but it began to expand after the abandonment of the port of Badi to its south.
 The Crusades and Mongol invasions drove more trade into the region: there are a number of references to Venetian merchants residing at Suakin and Massawa as early as the 14th century.

 One of Suakin's rulers, Ala al-Din al-Asba'ani, angered the Mamluk sultan Baybars by seizing the goods of merchants who died at sea nearby.
 In 1264, the governor of Qus and his general Ikhmin Ala al-Din attacked with the support of Aydhab.
 Al-Asba'ani was forced to flee the city.
 The continuing enmity between the two towns is testified to by reports that after the destruction of Aydhab by Sultan Barsbay in 1426, the refugees, who fled to Suakin instead of Dongola, were all slaughtered.

-The Beja were originally Christian.
 Despite the town's formal submission to the Mamluks in 1317, O. G. S. Crawford believed that the city remained a center of Christianity into the 13th century.
 Muslim immigrants such as the Banu Kanz gradually transformed this: Ibn Battuta records that in 1332, there was a Muslim "sultan" of Suakin, al-Sharif Zaid ibn-Abi Numayy ibn-'Ajlan, who was the son of a Meccan sharif.
 Following the region's inheritance laws, he had inherited the local leadership from his Bejan maternal uncles.
+With the decline of Mamluk power in the late 14th century, the Hedareb tribe took over the port city and made it their capital.
+Suakin then established itself as the most important north east African port along the Red Sea.
 In the fifteenth century, Suakin was briefly part of the Adal Sultanate.
 Suakin was sieged by the Portuguese in 1513 and captured briefly in 1541.